Wedding Information (Revised---7/19/2021)

 Contact: The bride and/or groom contact the church for any wedding information.
 Please have all others (parents of bride/groom, family members, friends) contact the bride or groom with any concerns.
 The Church office hours are M-F, 8:30am-4:00pm.
 The office is closed on weekends.

-Times: You are allotted three (3) hours on your wedding day for the preparation, ceremony and photographs and one (1) hour for the rehearsal during the preceding Friday.
-The single wedding slot on Saturday is at 1:00 pm.
-The church opens at 11:30pm and all wedding actions are complete by 3:00pm.
-The rehearsal is scheduled at 5:00pm on the Friday before the ceremony.
-Please be prompt at all times.
+Times: You are allotted three & one-half (3.5) hours on your wedding day for the preparation, ceremony and photographs and one (1) hour for the rehearsal during the preceding Friday.
+The church opens at 11:30 a.m., and all wedding actions are completed by 3:00 p.m.
+Times for weddings: 1:00 p.m. for a wedding Mass or 1:30 p.m. for a wedding outside of Mass.
+The rehearsal is scheduled on the Friday before the ceremony.

 Waiting Area: St. Joseph the Worker Church provides a convenient, climate controlled waiting area prior to the ceremony, but does not provide a dressing area—please arrive at the Church dressed for your ceremony.
 A covered portico is available for arrival/departure during inclement weather.

 Food & Drink: Please arrive at the Church for your ceremony nourished and hydrated.
 The church does not allow food carried onto the premises.
 Bottled water is permitted, except in the sanctuary.
-No alcoholic beverages are permitted on the premises, including alcohol in the limousine.
+No alcoholic beverages are permitted on the premises.

 We acknowledge the receipt of this letter and agree to abide by its terms: